 Student Clubs & Student Ambassador

 Want to start a club?

-Students must complete the Student Club/Organization Registration Form and submit to the Director of Student Life and Housing for review.
-Once approved, the Office of Student Life will work with the club organizers to coordinate meeting time and place.
-For question contact Jane Higinbotham at (717) 396-7833 ext.
-1018 or via email.
+Starting a new club is super easy and encouraged!
+Just find a handful of peers who share your interest or wish to join your club.
+Complete the Student Club/Organization Registration Form and submit to the Director of Student Life for review.
+Launch your club.
+Have fun!
+Once approved, the Office of Student Life will work with the club organizers to coordinate meeting times and places.

 Anime Club’s goal is to spread the work of anime culture and Japanese culture.
-The club will screen anime, release any news about the industry, have anime-related discussions, and possibly go on trips to local conventions.
-We will also collaborate to attempt original projects.
-Meeting time is every Wednesday at 7 pm in room 404.
+The club will screen anime, release any news about the industry, have anime-related discussions, and go on trips to local conventions.
+Members also collaborate to attempt original projects.

 Student Ambassador Program

 A minimum GPA of 3.0 is required.
-If you are interested in the student ambassador program, please contact Julya Nichols in the admissions office.
+If you are interested in the student ambassador program, please contact the admissions office.